-This article series tell about stress and ways to measure it.
+This series of articles is about stress and the ways to measure it.
 Parts 1 and 2 describe the fight or flight reaction and how the body reacts to chronic stress.
-Methods for long term monitoring are presented in part 3.
-In this article we explain the Moodmetric ring measurement and how to interpret the data.
+Methods for long-term monitoring are presented in part 3.
+In this article we explain the Moodmetric measurement and how to interpret the data.

 The ring measures continuously and stores the data inside the ‘stone’.
-The mobile app does not need to be on, nor the phone near the ring.
-When the app is opened and the calendar icon chosen, the ring sends the data to the app via bluetooth connection.
-The measurement and data storing to the ring continue immediately.
-The real-time signal can be followed any time with the app.
+The mobile app does not need to be turned on or open, nor the phone near the ring.
+When the app is activated and the calendar icon chosen, the ring sends the data to the app via a bluetooth connection.
+The measuring and data storing to the ring continue immediately.
+The real-time signal – in other words, the ongoing measuring in process – can be observed at any time on the app.

-The Moodmetric signal is real time
+The Moodmetric signal in real time

-The Moodmetric signal is the violet curve on the mobile app that can be observed real-time.
-It is the raw measurement signal but auto scaled in order to have the whole amplitude visible even during strong reactions.
+The Moodmetric signal is the violet curve on the mobile app that can be observed in real time.
+It is the raw measurement signal, autoscaled in order to have the whole amplitude visible even during strong reactions.

-The curve enables analysis of single reactions.
-Even a thought can cause a peak: excitement, idea, awe – each reaction forms a peak within a 1-2 second physiological delay.
+The curve enables the analysis of single reactions.
+Even a thought – excitement, idea, awe – can cause a peak and is registered with only a 1-2 second physiological delay.

-Interpreting the raw signal requires expertise in the measurement method and understanding the possible sources of error.
+Interpreting the raw signal requires expertise in the measurement method and understanding of the possible sources of error.

-The electrodermal activity (EDA) raw signal is difficult to interpret and prone to errors.
-Strong reactions can easily be spotted on the curve, but mathematical methods are needed for further analysis.
+The raw signal for electrodermal activity (EDA) is difficult to interpret.
+Strong reactions can easily be spotted on the curve, but mathematical methods are needed to gain further insight.

-The Moodmetric index or the Moodmetric level has been developed to provide accurate EDA measurement data that is easy to interpret.
+The Moodmetric level has been developed to provide accurate EDA measurement data that is easy to interpret.
 The algorithms count an index from 1 to 100 so that 1 is the lowest the person can reach.
-This is possible e.g. in deep sleep.
-100 is the maximum arousal, strongest possible reaction of the person.
-Finding the min and max takes about 12 hours, which is the calibration period.
-The ring can be re-calibrated e.g. when changing from one user to another.
+This is possible, for example, in deep sleep.
+100 is the maximum level of arousal, strongest possible reaction.
+Since we are all individuals, the Moodmetric measurement method is designed to find the minimum and maximum levels of each person within the first 12 hours of taking the ring into use.
+This is called the calibration period.
+The ring should be recalibrated when handing it over to another user.

-The Moodmetric index/level tells the activity level of the person at a certain moment, looking at a few minutes´ time window.
-The level does not indicate single reactions but changes fast if the arousal level of the person increases or decreases rapidly.
-E.g. increasing is first seen in growing amplitude and raising trend of the Moodmetric curve, then in higher Moodmetric level.
+The MM level on the app, both the numeric value and the curve being drawn, show the person’s ongoing activity and level of excitement for the past few minutes.
+The MM level does not indicate single reactions, but changes fast if the arousal level of the person increases or decreases rapidly.
+Increasing is first visible in the growing amplitude and the raising trend of the Moodmetric curve, then in the higher numeric value for the MM level.

 It is easy to get to 100.
-What is more interesting is to make rehearsals that aim to calm the mind, to get the index as low as possible.
+The challenge lies in working out the ways in which to get the MM level as low as possible.

-In counting the Moodmetric index, the algorithms minimize the effect of finger’s movement and the skin normal moisture level on the measurement.
-The index is comparable between users.
-If two persons are at a same situation it is possible to observe which one is calmer.
+When calculating the MM level, the algorithms minimize the effect of finger movement and skin moisture.
+The MM level is comparable between users.
+If two persons are placed in the same environment and situation, it is possible to observe which one is calmer.

 There is no momentary optimal value

-It is normal that the Moodmetric level fluctuates between 1 and 100 during the day.
+It is normal for the Moodmetric level to fluctuate between 1 and 100 during the day.
 No momentary value is good or bad.

-Important is also to know, that the Moodmetric measurement does not tell whether a reaction is positive or negative.
-The Moodmetric ring is not an emotion detector.
+It is equally important to acknowledge that the Moodmetric measurement does not tell whether a reaction is positive or negative.
+The Moodmetric ring is not a detector of emotions as such.

-The fluctuation of stress levels is individual
+The fluctuation of stress levels is different for everyone

 There are people who react fast and strong, while others respond more calmly.
-For instance creative people are often very prone to stimulus and they get a lot of new ideas.
-This can be seen in high Moodmetric levels as well as big fluctuation.
-A person doing work that requires deep and long concentration might have low Moodmetric levels throughout the working day.
+For instance, creative people are often very susceptible to stimuli, which can translate into high and fluctuating MM levels.
+In contrast, a person doing work that requires much concentration over long periods of time might have low MM levels throughout the working day.

-The levels can be high due to excitement and energy, or low due to good focus.
+The levels can be high due to excitement and energy, or low due to intense concentration.
 All this is positive.
 The levels might also be high due to pressure and lack of control at work.
 Low figures in turn can tell of boredom or even depression.
-The measurement data always needs the ring wearer´s own perception of the situation.
-No one else can tell whether the 100 on the mobile app tells of excitement or irritation.
+For an accurate assessment, the measurement data always needs to be complemented with the ring wearer´s own perception of the situation.
+Only the person in question knows whether a set 100 tells about excitement or irritation.

-A good team is heterogeneous also by the way they react
+A successful team is heterogeneous also by the way they react

-At workplace it is good to have people with different ways to react.
-A team with individuals that all have a very mild or a very strong natural way to react, probably is not as productive as a more heterogeneous team.
+On average, it is productive at work to have people of different temperaments.
+Depending on the work, of course, a team consisting only of individuals with either a very mild or a very strong natural way of reacting is probably not as productive as a more heterogeneous team.

-The Moodmetric smart ring measures the sympathetic nervous system reactions on a scale from 1 to 100.
-Counting presumes balance.
-When the daily average value is around 50, there is enough recovery in correlation to load.
-The Moodmetric ring users notice the same: the daily average is normally 45 to 55 depending on how well daily load is compensated by rest and sleep.
+The Moodmetric smart ring measures the reactions of the sympathetic nervous system on a scale of 1 to 100.
+When the 24-hour average value is around 50, there is enough recovery in correlation to the load.

-Feedback from the Moodmetric ring users tells that own perception is in line with the measurement.
-If the daily average is around 50, the situation and energy levels are normal.
-Values over 50 for a long time go hand in hand with the feeling of overload and weakened wellbeing.
-Very low daily figures might indicate depression.
+Feedback from users of the Moodmetric ring indicate that the MM level correlates with a user’s own perception of their situation.
+If the 24-hour average is around 50, the energy levels are normal.
+Values over 50 for long periods of time go hand in hand with the feeling of being overloaded; cracks in one’s well-being begin to show.
+Very low daily figures, on the other hand, might be a sign of depression.

 The Moodmetric measurement helps the user to gain balance between load and recovery.
-The sources of stress and ways to recover are individual.
-For this reason the measurement data always needs own evaluation.
-Categorizing and analyzing own life e.g. with the help of the Moodmetric app Diary feature is a way to more balanced life.
+The sources of stress and ways to recover differ from person to person.
+For this reason, the measurement data should never be examined in isolation, but further self-assessment by the individual is required.
+The Moodmetric ring and app are tools for a person seeking more balance in their life.